Commission on Human Rights Commissioners

 Thomas M. Anderson, JD, SPHR, is a certified human resource professional, Senior Professional in Human Resources (SPHR) and an attorney admitted to the State Bar of Texas.
 Presently, he is employed by the Houston Community College System as the Director of Human Resources.

-After leaving the Marine Corps with the rank of Captain, he attended DePauw University and earned a Masters Degree in Education.
+After leaving the Marine Corps with the rank of Captain, Anderson attended DePauw University and earned a Master's Degree in Education.
 While attending DePauw he also was an assistant coach in football and baseball and head swimming coach.

 Prior to working in the public sector he worked in private industry for over 25 years, most recently for Reynolds Metals Company and Tredegar Industries.
-While working for Reynolds in Texas, Tom attended and graduated from South Texas College of Law.
-He is also an American Arbitration Association trained and certified mediator.
-He is currently a mediator with Fort Bend County Dispute Resolution Center.
+While working for Reynolds in Texas, Anderson attended and graduated from South Texas College of Law.
+He is also an American Arbitration Association trained and certified mediator and is a former mediator with Fort Bend County Dispute Resolution Center.

-He has extensive experience in labor relations: -negotiating labor contracts; handling grievances and arbitrations; health and safety issues; workers compensation hearings; training; recruiting; compensation; benefits; and investigations dealing with a wide variety of legal and administrative issues, including EEO, sexual harassment, ERISA, OSHA, workers compensation and unemployment claims.
+Anderson has extensive experience in labor relations: negotiating labor contracts; handling grievances and arbitrations; health and safety issues; workers compensation hearings; training; recruiting; compensation; benefits; and investigations dealing with a wide variety of legal and administrative issues, including EEO, sexual harassment, ERISA, OSHA, workers compensation and unemployment claims.

-Tom and wife Brenda, an Assistant Vice President of Human Resources and Administration, have two grown children and two grandchildren.
+Anderson and wife Brenda, just retired but was a former Assistant Vice President of Human Resources and Administration for a general insurance agency company, have two grown children and two grandchildren.

 Michelle Diggs - Commissioner